 Anticoagulation management is a treatment for patients at risk of developing blood clots that may place them at risk of having a heart attack or stroke.
-The team of cardiologists at Cardiac Care Consultants offers anticoagulation management at their Peoria, Sun City West, and Wickenburg, Arizona, offices.
+The team of cardiologists at Cardiac Care Consultants offers anticoagulation management at their Peoria, and Sun City West, Arizona, offices.
 To schedule an appointment, call the office most convenient to you or book online today.

 Anticoagulation management is one of the preventive cardiology services available at Cardiac Care Consultants.
 The team offers the service to prevent, treat, and reduce the risk of blood clot formation.